-The American chestnut tree was an essential component of the entire eastern US ecosystem.
+The American Chestnut tree was an essential component of the entire eastern US ecosystem.
 A late-flowering, reliable, and productive tree, unaffected by seasonal frosts, it was the single most important food source for a wide variety of wildlife from bears to birds.
 Rural communities depended upon the annual nut harvest as a cash crop to feed livestock.
 The chestnut lumber industry was a major sector of rural economies.
 Chestnut wood is straight-grained and easily worked, lightweight and highly rot-resistant, making it ideal for fence posts, railroad ties, barn beams and home construction, as well as for fine furniture and musical instruments.

 The blight, imported to the U.S. on Asian chestnut trees, is a fungus dispersed via spores in the air, raindrops or animals.

-The American Chestnut Foundation began an effort in 1983 to restore this iconic species by breeding pure American chestnut trees with its Asian counterparts, to capture the genes that confer blight resistance.
-They have more than 500 volunteer-run hybrid tree orchards from Maine to Alabama and are partnering with SUNY’s Environmental Science and Forestry department to also develop a transgenic tree which confers nearly 100% of blight resistance.
+The American Chestnut Foundation began an effort in 1983 to restore this iconic species by breeding pure American Chestnut trees with Asian counterparts, to capture the genes that confer blight resistance.
+They have more than 500 volunteer-run hybrid tree orchards from Maine to Alabama and are partnering with SUNY’s Environmental Science and Forestry department to also develop a transgenic tree which confers nearly 100% blight resistance.